 Each interval has one distinct appearance that always spans the same number of semitones.
 In this case, one semitone.

-In the (next tutorial) we will explore how alternative notation systems with a chromatic staff improve upon traditional notation when it comes to representing interval relationships.
+In the tutorial on Intervals in 6-6 Music Notation Systems we will explore how alternative notation systems with a chromatic staff improve upon traditional notation when it comes to representing interval relationships.

-But before moving on to chromatic staves, one last illustration further demonstrates how the appearance of intervals, the vertical distance between the notes, may not correspond with how they sound, the number of semitones they span.
+But before moving on, one last illustration further demonstrates how the appearance of intervals, the vertical distance between the notes, may not correspond with how they sound, the number of semitones they span.
 (Intervals that have the same number of semitones are known as enharmonic equivalents.)

 In traditional notation intervals that sound the same may look different and vice-versa